Hollywood extends slow turnaround in home video sales

-LOS ANGELES Hollywood studios continue to see a slow turnaround in home video sales after a seven-year decline, as consumers increase the numbers of movies and TV shows they stream online and buy more high-definition Blu-ray discs as DVDs fall from favor.
+LOS ANGELES, July 29 Hollywood studios continue to see a slow turnaround in home video sales after a seven-year decline, as consumers increase the numbers of movies and TV shows they stream online and buy more high-definition Blu-ray discs as DVDs fall from favor.

 The Digital Entertainment Group, a trade group whose members include studios and electronics companies in the video business, is scheduled to announce on Sunday that U.S. consumers spent $3.96 billion to buy or rent TV movies and TV shows in the second quarter this year, a scant 0.3 percent more than a year earlier.